Eargo vs. Jabra Enhance

 Cons About Eargo

-• Eargo app only syncs to new model phones
+• Eargo app syncs only to new model phones

-• LINK only holds a charge for up to 9 hours
+• Link holds a charge for only up to 9 hours

 • No tinnitus tools included